 Last and not least think about where you’re going to store your wagon.
 Inside a heated building is NOT ideal.
 It will result in drying and cracking of the wood especially if the unit was brought in from an area where the ambient humidity is higher.
 In an unheated building or simply undercover where it is protected from rain and direct sunlight is best.

-This should help you make an informed buying decision but when the inevitable questions start to pop up and you need some guidance, feel free to contact us and we’ll help you out.
+We hope that this guide to buying a wagon will help you make an informed buying decision.
+But, when the inevitable questions start to pop up, and you need some guidance, feel free to contact us and we’ll help you out.